cam.testing#

 Test the pocket operation in a 3D scene.

 This function sets up a pocket operation by adding a test curve based on the provided position.
-It configures the camera operation settings for the pocket strategy, enabling helix entry and tangential retraction.
+It configures the CAM operation settings for the pocket strategy, enabling helix entry and tangential retraction.
 Finally, it performs a calculation based on the configured operation.

 Parameters: